cyberphone/saturn/PSD2.md

 be high and may also prove to be somewhat less easy to get acceptance for on a European or global level.

 ### Quirky User Interfaces
-Due to the fact that PSD2 APIs operate at the same trust level as banks, they (*quite logically*) build on *reusing* the banks' existing (and *arbitrary complex*), on-line banking authentication solutions and user interfaces.
+Due to the fact that PSD2 APIs operate at the same trust level as on-line banking, they (*quite logically*) build on *reusing* the banks' existing (and *arbitrary complex*), on-line banking authentication solutions and user interfaces.
 However, this introduces a *dependency* which card-based payment solutions never had.